 Yes!
 You can share your share with friends, family, co-workers, a neighbor - or anyone else in your life.
 We have families go in together to purchase whole hogs, beeves, and large chicken shares to take advantage of the savings without having to purchase a deep freezer.

-We also offer pork sales by the cut after all the shares have been distributed.
+We also offer pork sales by the cut after all the shares have been distributed; however, we have had difficulty keeping up with demand since COVID started, so cannot guarantee cut availability.

 What kinds of cuts will I receive in my share?